chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/model/model.md

   * Definition: logical unit that was collected or observed in a collecting event.
 * identifiableitem
   * Definition: a component of a unit for which a scientific identification can be made (that is, to which a scientific name can be applied).
+* biologicalindividual
+  * Definition: An individual organism that is specifically known and identified and known as that individual to have been observed or sampled.
 * part
   * Definition:  Associative entity between identifiable items and preparations.
 Biologically meaningful parts of organisms that comprise preparations.
 Parts are biologically logical components of organisms.
 Parts may have additional non-taxonomic identifications associated with them, such as sex, lifestage, or caste, and they can have part of the organism attributes such as whole animal or skull or postcranial skeleton.
 * preparation